corentin-dev/smmR/README.md

 seq <- simulate(object = factory, nsim = M)
 ```

-Thanks to the **SMM** package, we can estimate any semi-Markov model
+Thanks to the `smmR` package, we can estimate any semi-Markov model
 with one or several discrete sequences.
 In our case, we are going to
 introduce a **non-parametric estimation**: